Herbal3d/Basil-protocol/README.md

 # Basil-protocol

-Flatbuffer protocol definitions for Basil and its associated components.
+Protocol definitions for Basil and its associated components.